Organize your stay Bolivia

 Money Money Bolivia

 The currency is the boliviano, divided into 100 centavos.
-The Iso code of the Bolivian currency is: BOB.
-The denominations are 10 (blue), 20 (orange), 50 (purple), 100 (red) and 200 (light brown) bolivianos.
-The coins are 10, 20 and 50 cents as well as 1, 2 and 5 bolivianos.
-Remember to carry 5, 10 or 20 boliviano bills for everyday expenses (transportation, cabs and food).
+The Iso code for Bolivian currency is: BOB.
+Denominations are 10 (blue), 20 (orange), 50 (purple), 100 (red) and 200 (light brown) bolivianos.
+Coins are 10, 20 and 50 centimes, as well as 1, 2 and 5 bolivianos.
+Remember to carry notes of 5, 10 or 20 bolivianos for everyday expenses (transport, cabs and food).
 Small bills are often in poor condition.
-In order for them to be valid, the two serial numbers on the right and left sides of the bill must coincide.
-Whenever possible, all prices in this guide are given in Bolivianos (Bs) and American dollars (US$), which are widely used in the country.
+For them to be valid, the two serial numbers on the right and left of the bill must coincide.
+Wherever possible, all prices in this guide are given in bolivianos (Bs) and US dollars (US$), which are widely used in the country.

 Budget & Tips Budget & Tips Bolivia